nus-cs2113-AY2021S2/tp/docs/team/krithigha.md

 #### Contributions to team-based tasks :

-* Reviewed teammates PRs, approved and merged PRs
+* Reviewed teammates PRs, approved and merged PRs which can be found [here](https://github.com/AY2021S2-CS2113T-F08-3/tp/pulls?q=reviewed-by%3AKrithigha24)
-* Created and assigned issues to team members which can be found [here](https://github.com/AY2021S2-CS2113T-F08-3/tp/issues?q=is%3Aissue+author%3A%40me+is%3Aclosed)
+* Created and assigned issues to team members which can be found [here](https://github.com/AY2021S2-CS2113T-F08-3/tp/issues?q=is%3Aissue+is%3Aclosed+author%3AKrithigha24)

 ### Contributions beyond the project team: